achalneupane/Risk_prediction_cardiomyopathy/README.txt

 # Cardiomyopathy Risk Prediction in Childhood Cancer Survivors

-This repository contains R scripts and supporting files for reproducing the statistical analyses and visualizations presented in the manuscript:
+his repository contains R scripts and supporting files for reproducing the statistical analyses and visualizations presented in our publication: [Predicting the 10-year risk of cardiomyopathy](https://www.sciencedirect.com/science/article/pii/S0923753425007689)

 **Citation:**